Gojo Industries: Operations

 Gojo operates worldwide, with offices in the United Kingdom, France, Australia, Japan, and Brazil.
 It has factories in Ohio and across North America, as well as in Latin America, South America, Europe, and Asia.
 Gojo's main manufacturing and distribution facilities are at its Lippman Campus in Cuyahoga Falls, Ohio.

 Ownership

 Gojo is a private, family-owned company.
 In 1946, Gojo was founded by Jerome "Jerry" Lippman and Goldie Lippman.
-Today, Joseph Kanfer runs the company of his uncle and aunt, along with other family members.
-Kanfer's eldest daughter, Marcella Kanfer Rolnick, is vice chairwoman of Gojo's board.
+Today, Marcella Kanfer Rolnick chairs the company of her great-uncle and great-aunt.
+Carey Jaros has been president and CEO since 2020.
 Marcella Kanfer Rolnick also runs The Lippman Kanfer Family Foundation focused on Jewish philanthropy and its sister organization Lippman Kanfer Foundation for Living Torah, along with other family members.

 Products

 Gojo manufactures and markets skin health and hygiene solutions for away-from-home settings.
 Its products include hand soaps and sanitizers, moisturizers, shower washes, shampoos, foam hand washes, surgical scrubs, perineal care products, skin conditioners, chemical removing hand cleaners, hand protection products, and dispensers.
 Gojo's products are usually found in public facilities.
 For many of these facilities, such as manufacturing and hospitals, Gojo makes placement guides recommending consumers place various Gojo product brands in strategic locations.
 Gojo's most popular products are its industrial hand soaps and sanitizers, as well as its Provon and Purell brands.